Spay and Neuter | What to expect for your pet’s surgery at Zebulon Animal Hospital

 The most common surgical procedures performed at Zebulon Animal Hospital are spaying and neutering.

-While these are terms most people are familiar with, many are not exactly sure what is actually done while their pet is with us, what is involved in the surgery, or what all of the benefits are.
+While most people are familiar with these terms, many are not exactly sure what is actually done while their pet is with us, what is involved in the surgery, or what all the benefits are.

 Spaying is the removal of the ovaries and uterus in female dogs and cats, while neutering is the removal of the testicles in male dogs and cats.

-Spaying and neutering can help to reduce the number of unwanted animals in shelters, which can ultimately lead to euthanasia.
-Spaying and neutering can help to prevent certain health problems in both male and female animals, such as pyometra (a life-threatening infection of the uterus in female dogs and cats), testicular cancers, and prostate issues.
+They can also help prevent certain health problems in both male and female animals, such as pyometra (a life-threatening infection of the uterus in female dogs and cats), testicular cancers, and prostate issues.

 Spaying and neutering can also help to reduce unwanted behaviors, such as roaming, aggression, and marking.